 While it can be uncomfortable to ask some of these questions — and may not make you the most popular parent on the tour — it’s important to get these answers to understand the school’s disciplinary climate.

 Every school should have an articulated disciplinary policy.
 Is it strict or lax?
 Do they have a more punitive approach, such as giving children demerits and eventual suspension?
 Or do they subscribe to "positive discipline," with, for example, first a warning and then a consequence, like missing recess?
+Even better, has the school implemented restorative justice practices, which can help students learn how to resolve their differences peacefully?
+And if you’re in a state that allows it, does the school use corporal punishment?
+And if so, for what and can you opt your child out of it?
 Disciplinary policies vary widely.
 What’s important is that you are comfortable with the school’s approach.